-☐ 11.
+☒ 11.
 Final resolution of requests: Each request has only one final outcome, so there is only one “x” entered between columns O through T.

-☐ 12.
+☒ 12.
 UIPA lawsuits: Entered one “x” in column U, if a UIPA lawsuit was filed by or against the agency during the reporting period for the Log.

-☐ 13.
+☒ 13.
 Search, review & segregation (SRS), and legal review hours: Entered the hours in 15-minute increments (columns V, W, X); .25 = 15 minutes, .50 = 30 minutes, .75 = 45 minutes, 1.0 = 1 hour.
 All SRS numbers end only as .25, .50, .75, or .00.
 At a minimum, .25 search hours was entered for every request that is granted in full or denied in part.
 Used periods, not commas, to enter the hours, so that no error message #VALUE! appears on the Log

-☐ 14.
+☒ 14.
 Additional response fees: Entered an estimated amount in column AA if non-chargeable fees were incurred to respond to a request, such as attorney fees or court costs.

-☐ 15.
+☒ 15.
 Fee waivers: Waivers are only for fees, not costs.
 Entered one “x” in the white cells of column AC if a $60 public interest fee waiver was granted and SRS was conducted.
 Nothing was manually entered in the blue boxes of column AB because $30 fee waivers are automatically displayed in column AB when SRS hours have been entered.
 The Log automatically shows $0.00 in the purple colored boxes in column AB, and nothing else was manually entered in the purple highlighted boxes in Columns AB and AC because no fee waivers are granted for personal record requests.

-☐ 16.
+☒ 16.
 Copy/delivery costs: The net chargeable copy and delivery costs in column AG do not exceed the gross incurred copy and delivery costs in column AF.

-☐ 17.
+☒ 17.
 Total fees and costs paid by Requester: The amount actually paid by the Requester in column AH does not exceed the net chargeable fees and costs calculated in column AI.